 Instead of just adapting an existing fighter, Bureau of Aeronautics Design No. 124 (above) was a flying-carrier airplane, period.
 If we could build specialized airplanes designed to work aboard flat-top ships, why not an airship-carrier optimized design?
 As we have shown, several officers realized in 1933 (not ‘35 has had been suggested) the airship’s planes should do the scouting, never allowing the high-value airship itself to make eyeball to eyeball contact with the vanguard of the enemy fleet.
 So building on the ZRS program experience to date, BuAer LTA genius C.P.
 Burgess rolled out his nine Mil cuft ZRCV design which easily carried nine of the #124 designs.

-Press > for a short video about how the hook-on planes that were would have evolved, or continue reading for more details.
+Press > for a short video about how the hook-on planes would have evolved, or continue reading for more details.

 Sadly, it was unlikely the Naval Aircraft Factory could re-tool for another ZR-1 – like effort even for assembly in what would have to become an orange-peel door-equipped Lakehurst hangar.
 With no airship carrier, there seemed little need for what would have actually been a modernized Sparrowhawk in capability.
 One man in a tiny cockpit would still be challenged to muti-task as scout, navigator, Morse code interpreter and tapper, and of course, fighter pilot.
 As the ZRCV awaited a champion who could get it through the Washington funding maze, theory had already began to evolve away from a single-seat fighter-scout airplane.
 Adding a second man at first had seemed non-affordably luxurious, but then became increasingly more practical.
 As new radio, navigation and homing equipment began to overload the pilot trying to fly the airplane and also look for the enemy above and below, a two-man crew became more of a necessity.